Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: PrISM datasets for precise studies of prediction scenarios

 \paragraph{Fact completion} Our first criterion is \emph{fact completion} -- whether a prompt and the model's prediction correspond to the setting of a model completing a fact.
 By making sure the model is studied only in fact completion situations, interpretations can be assumed to elucidate some fact processing behavior.
 This as opposed to, for example, the LM generating a story about unicorns, for which a different model behavior is assumed to take place.
 This criterion is already implicitly used in previous research on interpretations of LMs for fact completion \citep{petroni-etal-2019-language,meng2022locating,geva-etal-2023-dissecting}, we simply make it explicit.

 Following this body of work, for fact completion we limit ourselves to simple queries that express an incomplete fact (subject and relation), with the intent to let the LM generate the object as the next token.
 We use ParaRel query templates to collect samples of fact completion \citep{elazar-etal-2021-measuring}.
 These are a set of rephrased expressions of a relation, where a different subject X can be substituted at the first position and an object Y is expected as the next token to be generated.
 For example, for the relation ``born-in'' we have templates such as ``[X] was born in [Y]'' or ``[X] is originally from [Y]'' (see \Cref{app:pararel-templates} for a full list).
-7 different relations are used, each with at least 5 different templates for query variations.
+In total, 7 different relations are used, each with at least 5 different templates for query variations.

-The authors of CounterFact \citep{meng2022locating} let the model generate freely until it produces an entity, but this may distort the original meaning of the template, e.g., by adding negation (\Cref{app:knowns-not}).

-We define the measurement for fact completion as: If a \emph{query} expresses a subject and relation and the \emph{prediction} corresponds to an entity or concept that has a valid type (e.g. a place name when asking about location).
-That is, we exclude predictions such as ``the'', ``a'' and ``with''.
+We define the measurement for fact completion as: If a query expresses an \emph{incomplete fact} (subject and relation) and the prediction corresponds to an entity or concept that has a \emph{valid type} (e.g. a place name when asking about location).
+This excludes predictions such as ``the'', ``a'' and ``with''.

 \paragraph{Confident prediction} Our second criterion is \emph{confident prediction} -- whether the prediction can be considered confident, e.g. by being robust across insignificant perturbations to the query.
-Since most LMs by default cannot abstain from answering, we may end up in situations when a LM makes the correct prediction by chance while it randomly selects a token of the correct type (e.g. a city when asked for a birthplace) but has no relevant parametric knowledge for the specific fact.
-The importance of prediction confidence is highlighted in recent work by \citet{xin-etal-2021-art} on model abstention and \citet{elazar-etal-2021-measuring} on model consistency.
+Since most LMs by default cannot abstain from answering, we may end up in situations when a LM makes the correct prediction by chance while it randomly selects a token of the correct type (e.g. a city when asked for a birthplace) but has no relevant parametric knowledge of the specific fact.

 For the collection of \textsc{PrISM} samples, we opt for a definition of confidence grounded in desirable model behavior.
-We proxy model confidence by consistency in the face of semantically equivalent queries \citep{elazar-etal-2021-measuring, portillo-wightman-etal-2023-strength} and measure it as the agreement across paraphrases from the ParaRel dataset \citep{elazar-etal-2021-measuring}.
+We proxy model confidence by consistency in the face of semantically equivalent queries \citep{elazar-etal-2021-measuring, portillo-wightman-etal-2023-strength,zhao-etal-2024-knowing} and measure it as the agreement across paraphrases from the ParaRel dataset \citep{elazar-etal-2021-measuring}.